Master of Arts in Statistics and Data Science,

 • Are a first-generation college graduate from a low-income family.

-• Have demonstrated a commitment to diversity through activities dedicated to ameliorating the negative effects of social, educational, or economic disadvantages based on race, ethnicity, or gender.
+• Have demonstrated a commitment to activities dedicated to ameliorating the negative effects of complex issues which are of vital concern to society.

 Please find the University of Pennsylvania’s Nondiscrimination Statement here.